 Like many near-pristine slices of the West, portions of this valley have been subdivided for second home development.
 However, the majority of Rio de Los Pinos frontage remains undeveloped.
 WRC is buying this land to preserve the remainder of the valley’s unbroken, natural beauty while ensuring that its tremendous recreational opportunities remain a public resource for all.

 WRC purchased the initial 368-acre property from a family with deep, multi-generational ties to the San Luis Valley who wished to see their former summer pasture lands permanently preserved as open space.
 The family was able to do that by working with WRC, which will ensure the lands are protected in perpetuity.
-Directly to the north of this property, WRC has signed an agreement to purchase a second parcel from the same family.
-Together, these holdings will protect nearly 650 acres and more than a mile of the Rio de Los Pinos, including one of the most accessible reaches of the river.
+Directly to the north of this property, WRC purchased a second, 260-acre parcel from the same family in 2018 and transferred it to the national forest.
+Together, the two holdings protect nearly 630 acres and more than a mile of the Rio de Los Pinos, including one of the most accessible reaches of the river.
 The properties include high-altitude wetlands and a natural pond, which host migratory waterfowl in the spring and fall.
 The land is also home to Rocky Mountain elk, black bear, mule deer and mountain lion.

 While some anglers know the Rio de Los Pinos for its abundant nonnative brown and rainbow trout, the river also has excellent habitat for native Rio Grande cutthroat, which once thrived here.
 Several of the Rio de Los Pinos’ remote tributaries serve as refugia for populations of these native fish.
 Conservation efforts provide new hope that this endemic cold-water species may once again inhabit the Rio de Los Pinos itself.
 Our efforts will help ensure the river remains healthy, increasing the likelihood of success should these imperiled fish be reintroduced.